Skip to content

 • --source

-Returns in the path to the valet file to source in order to use valet in your scripts.
+Returns in the path of a script file to source in order to use valet library functions in your scripts.
 Usage: source "$(valet --source)".

 • --version